Tooth-Colored Fillings – Kernersville, NC

 Most people over a certain age have at least one filling -- and it’s probably silver.
 For years, the gold standard for restoring cavities was with silver, or amalgam, a material that is highly visible against the natural tooth enamel and also requires significant removal of healthy tooth structure.
-Your dentist in Kernersville, Dr. Veronica S. Walker, is pleased to offer a better alternative with tooth-colored fillings in our Kernersville, NC dentla office.
+Your dentist in Kernersville, Dr. Zack Walker, is pleased to offer a better alternative with tooth-colored fillings in our Kernersville, NC dentla office.
 Keep reading to learn more about the advantages of and process for this common restorative treatment.

 Why Cavities Occur

 Cavities, or dental caries, occur when acids in the sugars and starches of what you eat combine with the bacteria that is already present in the mouth.
 When not removed with regular brushing and flossing, this combination forms “biofilm” that weakens the tooth enamel -- and if it’s not reversed quickly, a hole (or cavity) will eventually form.

 The best way to prevent cavities is to brush and floss your teeth regularly and visit your dentist for a checkup and cleaning every six months.
 Fluoride can help by remineralizing the tooth enamel to prevent the formation of weak spots that lead to dental caries.

 However, if a cavity does form, it can often be restored quickly and easily with a tooth-colored filling in Kernersville.